designer-edu/designer/docsrc/examples/examples.rst

 Build a game where you add a new field to an existing Designer object by using inheritance.

 * Demonstrates: Extending a Designer object with inheritance

+:ref:`Scenes<scene_example>`

+Build a game where you have scenes that you can switch between.

+* Demonstrates: Scenes and transitions, simple menus

 `BlockPy Showcase`_